 - 1. Groundwater capacity includes wells in PWS 190 (Truckee Meadows) and Fish Springs (booster pump capacity), but does not include satellite systems. - 2.
-The Mt Rose WTP (anticipated in 2021) is not included above.
-The 3.6 MGD Longley Groundwater Treatment Plant is not included above.
+Glendale WTP capacity shown in this table is conservatively low, the WTP has the ability to supply up to 34.5 MGD during MDD. - 3.
+The Mt Rose WTP is not included above because it may not be available on MDD.
+The 4 MGD Longley Groundwater Treatment Plant is not included above.